-• Learners will explore how some things are transparent, translucent or opaque by holding up items against a source of light.
+- Explore how some things are transparent, translucent or opaque by holding up items against a source of light. - Explore new terminology including:

-- Parents can explain to the learners: - Transparent materials include glass, windows, clear plastic etc. that you can clearly see through since all light passes through - Translucent materials include sunglasses, white shirt, paper towel, white sheet etc. that you can partially see through since some light passes through - Opaque materials include a chair, a cardboard box, a book etc. that no light passes through and you cannot see anything through
+- Transparent materials include glass, windows, clear plastic etc. that you can clearly see through since all light passes through - Translucent materials include sunglasses, white shirt, paper towel, white sheet etc. that you can partially see through since some light passes through - Opaque materials include a chair, a cardboard box, a book etc. that no light passes through and you cannot see anything through